Cayden’s research publications

 Orbitopal Fixing in SAT.

-Notes: Markus and Marijn combined their respective expertise on symmetry breaking and SAT proof systems to develop new symmetry-breaking techniques for SAT that produce succinct SR proofs.
+Notes: Recipient of a Distinguished paper award.
+Markus and Marijn joined forces at Dagstuhl seminar 25231 to develop new symmetry-breaking techniques for SAT that produce succinct SR proofs.
 I updated the SR proof checker dsr-trim, ran the experiments, and co-wrote the paper.

 2025